 While this is certainly a bulkier and more complicated optic than many Ruger 10/22 shooters will consider, don’t be afraid to use it at long-range shooting or hunting is on the table.

 If you have one of the tactical versions of a Ruger 10/22, consider this awesome Nikon rimfire scope made for modern sporting rifles.
-It is designed to be the epitome of the target tactical scope, featuring large protruding targets out hurts, a quick focus eyepiece, and a slim compact body that makes it ideal for a light and fast rifle like a Ruger 10/22.
+It is designed to be the epitome of the target tactical scope, featuring large protruding target turrets, a quick focus eyepiece, and a slim compact body that makes it ideal for a light and fast rifle like a Ruger 10/22.

 The fully multicoated optics utilize Nikon’s ego class lenses.
 These lenses are made without lead or arsenic and are fully multicoated with antireflective compounds.
-The BDC reticle is proprietary for Nikon riflescopes and design for rimfire cartridges, and pairs well with the zero stop targets out hurts.
+The BDC reticle is proprietary for Nikon riflescopes and design for rimfire cartridges, and pairs well with the quick zero reset.

 The fast focus eyepiece and critical eye relief means it’s not ideal for a takedown rifle, but for hunting or long-range riflescope, you can’t beat this for a Ruger 10/22.